-If you’re one of those people who needs, nay, demands, a daily dose of caffeine, we sure hope you or the office intern are giving your coffee machine the re-energizing it needs.
-Learning how to clean a coffee maker makes for a better tasting cup of coffee.
+If you’re one of those people who loves and demands a daily dose of caffeine, we sure hope you or the office intern are giving your coffee machine the re-energizing it needs.
+Learning how to clean a coffee maker with vinegar or baking soda makes for a better tasting cup of coffee.
 That alone is pretty good motivation to get scrubbing.

 When you factor in the mold, yeast, and bacteria that build up in your appliance and can make you sick, there’s really no excuse not to fit maintenance into your routine.
 By now you are probably wondering, what is the best option?